antequant/google-container-registry-push-action/README.md

-# docker-github-package-action
+# google-container-registry-push-action

-GitHub Action to build and push a Docker image to an arbitrary Docker server
+GitHub Action to build and push a Docker image to [Google Container Registry](https://cloud.google.com/container-registry/)